esszett/evo-custom-manager-style/README.md

 ## Installation

  * Upload directory "evo-custom-manager-style" to "/manager/media/style/"
  * Login your MODX manager and go to Tools > Configuration > Interface & Features > Manager Theme.
-Choose "evo-custom-manager-style" and save.
+ * Choose "EvoCustomManager" and save.

 ## Updates

 ### 04.08.2014

- * Added read me and screenshot
+ * Added read me, screenshot and some minor changes

 ## Contributor